 Henry B. Wansker joined the Department of Government and Justice Studies in 2017.
+He now serves as Senior Lecturer.
 He is a graduate of the University of North Carolina at Chapel Hill and of Wake Forest University School of Law.
 He is admitted to practice in North Carolina, South Carolina and Utah and before all State and Federal Courts in those jurisdictions.
 He is a member of the Fourth and Tenth Circuit Bars as well as the Bar of the United States Supreme Court.

 Judge Wansker is a former Member of the Executive Committee of the Board of Governors of the Utah Trial Lawyers Association (Treasurer), a past Chair of the Social Security Disability Law Section of the Association of Trial Lawyers of America, a former Member of the Board of Governors of the North Carolina Academy of Trial Lawyers, as well as one of its Political Action Committee Trustees and a former Chair of its Disability Advocacy Section.
 He is also a former Member of the Board of Directors of the National Workers' Compensation Plaintiffs' Lawyers' Organization, the Workers’ Injury Law & Advocacy Group.
 He has been listed among the membership of the Martindale-Hubbell Bar Register of Preeminent Lawyers since 1992.
 He was named one of Utah’s Legal Elite in the field of Health Law.